 Causes of Osteoporosis

-Strength Training using weight machines, free weights, water exercises, resistance bands can help strengthen the upper body and slow down the loss of minerals from the bones.
+Water exercises, weight machines, free weights, resistance bands help in strengthening of the upper body and also gradually slow down the process of loss of minerals from the bones.